-The Department of African-American Studies/Africana Women's Studies offers two master's degree programs: the Master of Arts in African-American Studies and the Master of Arts in Africana Women's Studies.
-In addition, the department offers course work leading to the Doctor of Arts in Humanities with a concentration in African-American Studies and in Africana Women's Studies.
 The African-American Studies degree program was conceived in the spirit of W.E.B.
 DuBois, who pioneered in this field at Atlanta University, and was established in its present form in the late 1960s.
 It is designed for students with professional interest in a comprehensive understanding of African-American or African culture in its broadest sense.
-Thus, the program has as its purpose to provide professionals with the extended knowledge needed for work in their target communities, and to equip educators with knowledge of and sensitivity to the teaching of African and African-American cultures.
+Thus, the program has as its purpose to provide professionals with the extended knowledge needed for work in their target communities and to equip educators with knowledge of and sensitivity to the teaching of African and African-American cultures.